 Physician Associates

-What are Physician associates (PAs)
+What are Physician associates (PAs)?

-who work alongside doctors and surgeons providing medical care as an integral part of the multidisciplinary team.
+Physician associates (PAs) are healthcare professionals with a generalist medical education who work alongside doctors and surgeons providing medical care as an integral part of the multidisciplinary team.
 PAs work under the supervision of a doctor but can work autonomously with appropriate support.
 The first PAs were formally introduced in 2003.

 What do physician associates do?